mcd500/teep-device/docs/building_without_docker.md

 ## OPTEE

-Build `TEEP-Device` with OPTEE.
-So make sure OPTEE and its supporting sources have been built already.
-Please refer to the OP-TEE section of the "Preparation before building TA-Ref without Docker" in the TA-Ref document.
+instruction to build `TEEP-Device` with OP-TEE.
+The OP-TEE and its supporting sources must be built and installed on the build environment beforehand.
+Refer to the OP-TEE section of the "Preparation before building TA-Ref without Docker" in the TA-Ref document.

 ### Clone and Build